FREQUENTLY ASKED QUESTIONS

 When is the deadline to take advantage of the Payment Plan?

-Payment Plan options are only available when purchased by April 30, 2019. (see Payment Plan section for details on this great offering)
+Payment Plan options were only available for passes purchased by April 30, 2019.
+Unfortunately, you'll now have to wait until next year to take advantage of this great program. (see Payment Plan section for details on this great offering)

 What is the deadline for the Discounted Dining Card?

-The discounted Dining Card is available for purchase until May 15, 2019.
+The discounted Dining Card was available for purchase before May 15, 2019.
+Unfortunately, you'll now have to wait until next year to take advantage of this great program.
 (See discounted Dining Card section for details on how to get free $$$)

 DISCOUNTED DINING CARD ADD ON: